AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/lsfr/creating-vcs.md

     You can also use `Launch Rstudio` or `Launch VSCodium`, but if you do that you will have access to _only_ that application instead of the Ubuntu desktop and all installed applications.

 1. A new window should open in your browser with the Ubuntu desktop view.
-You can now continue to [develop analysis using your virtual computer](STUB_LINK to developing with LSfR).
+You can now continue to [develop analyses using your virtual computer](STUB_LINK to developing with LSfR).